-Swelling in the hand(s) and fingers, especially the surgical arm, is common after surgery.
-As you begin to get up and move around it is common for the swelling to move down your arm(s).
-As a result, your hands will likely be swollen.
+Swelling in the leg(s), especially the surgical leg, is common after surgery.
+As you begin to get up and move around it is common for the swelling to move down your leg(s).
+As a result, your feet will likely be swollen.
+Compression stockings, along with ankle pumps, and elevating your operative leg can help to manage the swelling.